 THANK YOU TO OUR CENTRE CONCEPT CHARITY PARTNERS

-All the charities who partnered with us for the planning of the BRIT Centre of Inspiration have been invited to continue their support and partner with Over the Wall (OTW).
-Phil invited the Chief Executives of over 55 national charities, who stepped forward as Advisors to BRIT, to offer their continued support to OTW for the Centre Collaboration build.
+All the charities who partnered with us for the planning of the BRIT Centre of Inspiration were invited to continue their support and partner with Over the Wall (OTW).
+Phil invited the Chief Executives of over 55 national charities, who had stepped forward as Advisors to BRIT, to offer their continued support to OTW for the Centre collaboration build.

-We are grateful to all the charities who partnered with us to shape, guide and support our Centre vision.
+We are grateful to all the charities who partnered with BRIT to shape, guide and support our Centre vision.

-The collaboration with Over the Wall meant that BRIT would focus solely on non-residential inspirational support to young adult mental health.
+The collaboration with OTW meant that BRIT would focus solely on non-residential inspirational support to young adult mental health in the UK.
 Changes were made to our Governing Article and subsequently approved by both our Trustees and The Charities Commission.

 BRIT'S FOCUS ON YOUNG ADULT AND STUDENT MENTAL HEALTH AND FITNESS

 Our Vision is to improve the mental health and fitness of young adults and students throughout the UK by delivering the BRIT Challenge; an annual inclusive feelgood February fundraiser with three aims;

 Support student mental health, fitness & wellbeing and reduce feelings of isolation and loneliness

 Deliver inspiration to young adults, and destigmatise mental health, with the support of BRIT Ambassadors

 Raise vital funds for local, regional and national charities